tableau/server-client-python/docs/docs/api-ref.md

 `datasource_type` | The type of data source, for example, `sqlserver` or `excel-direct`.
 `id` |  The identifier for the data source.
 You need this value to query a specific data source or to delete a data source with the `get_by_id` and `delete` methods.
 `name`  |  The name of the data source.
 If not specified, the name of the published data source file is used.
-`project_id` |  The identifer of the project associated with the data source.
+`project_id` |  The identifier of the project associated with the data source.
 When you must provide this identifier when create an instance of a `DatasourceItem`
 `project_name` |  The name of the project associated with the data source.
 `tags` |  The tags that have been added to the data source.
 `updated_at` |  The date and time when the data source was last updated.